brather1ng/RePoE/docs/gem_tooltips.md

 `static`.

 `per_level` contains the statistics that change with level and `static` those that are the same for each level.
-If the skill is only defined for one level, `static` is empty.
 The keys in the `per_level` object hold the statistics for the level corresponding to that key.

 To get all statistics for one level, the `per_level` entry and `static` have to be merged.
 This happens recursively.